Funding

 Dean’s Fund for Undergraduate Research

-Funded by:
+Funded by: College Dean

 Award range: $750–$1500

 The Dean’s Fund for Undergraduate Research supports current undergraduates in the College engaged in scholarly research mentored by a faculty and/or other research mentor(s).
 It also supports conference travel if a student is attending to present a research poster or paper.
-You can only apply to one grant type and may only receive one Dean's Fund grant (of any type) over the course of your undegraduate career.
+You can only apply to one grant type and may only receive one Dean's Fund grant (of any type) over the course of your undergraduate career.
 You can read more here about the types of scholarly undergraduate research activity supported by the Dean’s Fund.
 Please also carefully review the College’s defintion of undergraduate research here to ensure that your project qualifies.
 Applications accepted on rolling basis.

 Annual Allocations

-Funded by:
+Funded by: Student Government

 Applications reviewed annually, April